developer-zebra/developer-zebra-site/src/mx/4-2/device-configuration/touchmgr/index.md

 ---
 title: Touch Manager
 description: The TouchMgr sets the Touch Mode on a device (ex.
-Finger or Stylus)
+Finger or Stylus).
 ---

 ## About TouchMgr